technowebdev/prof.bpesquet.fr/content/tutoriel/developpement-php-moderne.md

             </article>
         <?php endforeach; ?>
         <footer class="footer">
-            <a href="https://github.com/bpesquet/MicroCMS">MicroCMS</a> is a minimalist CMS built as a showcase for modern PHP development.
+            <a href="https://github.com/bpesquet/MicroCMS">MicroCMS</a> is a minimalistic CMS built as a showcase for modern PHP development.
         </footer>
     </body>
     </html>